otvam/pypeec/docs/technical.md

 * Microsoft / Windows Server 2022 on x86/x64
 * Apple / macOS Monterey 12 on x86/x64

-If you deploy PyPEEC on computing nodes, GUI libraries (Matplotlib, PyVistaQt, QtPy, PySide2) are not required.
+If you deploy PyPEEC on computing nodes, GUI libraries (Matplotlib, PyVistaQt, PySide2) are not required.
 If you want to use PyPEEC with Jupyter, PyVista has to be installed with the optional Trame support.

 ## FFT-Accelerated PEEC Method